Research data – an introduction

 Equally important will be ensuring that collaborators can have access, whether they are other members of the university or external partners.

-See Information Security and Compliance including a link to the IT Security and Use Policy and Storage options to see what is available at the University of Westminster and Storing Your Data (UK Data Archive) for further advice.
+See Information Security and Compliance including a link to the IT Security and Use Policy below.

 Keeping data safe is not enough.
 It is very easy for data to get disorganised quickly, making it difficult to use information which may have been gathered only a few months earlier.
 To avoid this you (with your colleagues on the project) should agree a structure for naming and organising your files and folders.
 Having documentation of this structure (metadata – or data about your data) will help you, and others, to access, use and cite your data effectively in the long term.
 See organising your files for more information.